chumnend/joker/README.md

 # Joker API
-Joker is an api used for getting and retrieving jokes
+Joker is an API used for getting and retrieving jokes

 ## Getting Started